-Hunting turns out to be the 3rd most popular hobby in France.
+Hunting turns out to be the 3rd most practiced leisure activity in France.

 In France 5 million people hold a hunting license with more than 1.1 million active hunters.

-There are three main types of game in our territory with 83 huntable species:
+There are three main types of game on our territory with 83 huntable species:

-Big game are the most hunted animals with a share of 32% followed closely by sedentary small game with 31% of the species hunted.
+Big game is the most hunted animal with a share of 32% followed closely by small sedentary game with 31% of hunted species.

-With this large panel of game present on our land, there is a large number of hunting methods, from the most traditional with glue hunting for example, to the most common with shooting hunting.
+With this wide range of game present on our land, there are a large number of hunting methods from the most traditional with glue hunting for example, to the most common with shooting.

-This hunting technique is characterized by a discreet and silent stalking of game.
+This hunting technique is characterized by discreet and silent tracking of game.

 It is carried out by a solitary hunter, evolving on a territory on foot.
-It requires a long phase of discreet approach, a certain identification of the game in order to apply a precise shot by means of a rifled rifle equipped with a rifle scope with a relatively high magnification.
+It requires a long discrete approach phase, a certain identification of the game in order to apply a precise shot by means of a rifled barrel rifle equipped with a riflescope with a relatively high magnification.

-The purpose of this practice is to regulate populations of big game in areas that are not compatible with beaten hunting.
-This mode of hunting is known to cause no stress in the game hunted.
+This practice aims to regulate large game populations in areas that are not compatible with driven hunting.
+This method of hunting is reputed to cause no stress in the hunted game.

-Rather similar in approach, the hunt on the lookout is distinguished however by its static character.
+Quite similar to approach, stalking is however distinguished by its static nature.

 It is practiced by a solitary hunter waiting on the ground or from a high point such as a watchtower for the passage of big game.

-This hunting method requires a good knowledge of the territory, in order to stand in front of known game crossing points.
-This hunting technique requires the use of a large hunting rifle with a rifled barrel, equipped with an optic with a magnification allowing shots at medium and long distance.
+This method of hunting requires a good knowledge of the territory, in order to stand in front of known passage points for game.
+This hunting technique requires the use of a long-range hunting rifle with a rifled barrel, equipped with an optic with a magnification allowing medium and long distance shots.

 A hunting discipline that is practiced in groups, and concerns both small game and big game.